-Clinical Integrity & Conduct
+Clinical Behavior & Conduct

-Unprofessional, dishonest, and unethical behavior(s) in or related to the clinical setting may also be viewed as breaches of academic integrity.
+Unprofessional, dishonest, and unethical behavior(s) in or related to the clinical setting may also be viewed as violations of academic integrity.

-Procedures for Addressing Breaches of Academic and Professional Integrity
+Procedures for Addressing Violations of Academic Integrity

-- 1. If a faculty member or proctor observes a possible breach of academic integrity during an examination, they may ask a student to move / change seats or otherwise address the observed behavior. - 2.
-If a potential breach of academic integrity is identified, the faculty member will notify the student in writing (via email) to schedule an appointment to clarify the incident and determine if a breach has occurred. - 3.
-The faculty member will notify the student's advisor and program director and chair, of the violation and academic penalty.
-Documentation is placed in the student's permanent academic file. - 4.
-If a breach of professionalism or academic integrity is noted in the clinical setting, the student may be dismissed from the clinical day.
-The faculty member will notify the student's advisor and track director of the breach, who will collaborate in the development of a plan.
-Documentation will be placed in the student's permanent academic file. - 5.
-Breaches of academic integrity, including breaches of integrity and/or professional conduct, related to clinical experiences, may result in dismissal from the program of study.
+- 1. If a faculty or proctor observes a possible violation of academic integrity during an in-class examination, they may ask a student to move/change seats or otherwise address the observed behavior. - 2.
+If a faculty is notified by a remote proctoring service of a possible violation of academic integrity during an on-line examination, the faculty will review the video footage to confirm violation.
+If the faculty member a serious violation which may lead to disciplinary action, this must be escalated to the Program Director (PD) and the Program Chair.
+The PD will escalate to the Associate Dean and/or Dean of the CON. - 3.
+If the course faculty and PD confirm that a violation of academic integrity on examinations or other assignments has occurred, faculty will notify the students of next steps.
+The student would be advised of the possibility of further disciplinary actions.
+Disciplinary actions for serious violations will be determined in collaboration with the Associate Dean, and authorized by the Dean of the CON. - 4.
+Documentation of all actions taken is completed by the course faculty and is placed in the student's permanent academic file. - 5.
+If a violation of academic integrity is noted in the clinical setting, the student may be dismissed for the remainder of the clinical day.
+The clinical faculty will notify the course faculty and PD of the violation, who will collaborate in the development of a plan to address the violation.
+Documentation will be completed by the clinical faculty and placed in the student's permanent academic file. - 6.
+Violations of academic integrity may result in a range of disciplinary actions including dismissal from the program of study. - 7.
+All remote proctoring videos are subject to review, whether they are flagged or not in all programs of study.